What is SMA

 1 in every 6,000 children are born with the disease.
 SMA is believed to affect as many as 10,000 to 25,000 children and adults in the United States.

 SMA does not discriminate.
 It affects all ages, sex, race and ethnic background.

 There are four primary types of SMA - I, II, III, and IV - based on age of onset and highest physical milestone achieved.
 The most severe form is Type 1 (Werdnig Hoffmann).
 The onset is before birth or up to 6 months of age.
 The child may never sit or stand.
 Respiratory and swallowing problems are their biggest threat.
 Quivering of the tongue is often noticed.
 Patients with milder forms of SMA may not have symptoms of muscle weakness until much later in childhood or even as adults

 There’s great reason for hope.
 We now have the first-ever approved treatments that targets the underlying genetics of SMA.
 But our work is not done.
-Research is at the verge of further breakthroughs that will eventually lead to a CURE.
+Research is at the verge of further breakthroughs that will hopefully eventually lead to a CURE.